-“We can see the concrete shape of Troitskaya Metro Line, the largest metro radius in Moscow (about 40 km), To date, tunneling operation between the two stations have been completed and work is under way in three other tunnels.
-The section from Ulitsa Novatorov Station to Communarka Station is under construction.
-It will be the first section of a long branch from The Moscow Central Circle (MCC) to Communarca Station and further to Troitsk,” the Mayor said.
+“We can see Troitskaya Metro Line is already getting its real shape, the largest metro radius in Moscow (about 40 km).
+At present, tunnelling operations between the two stations have been completed and the work is in progress in three other tunnels.
+The section from “Ulitsa Novatorov” Station to “Communarka” Station is under construction.
+It is going to be the first section of a long line from The Moscow Central Circle (MCC) to “Communarka” Station and further on to Troitsk,” said the Mayor of Moscow.

-“Over 90 % of the Slavynsky Mir Station project documentation is made using information modelling technologies.
-Our specialists have developed the architectural model, fully developed engineering systems of water supply, drainage, cable routes.
-The use of BIM technologies allows to solve the problems which on classical drawings is practically impossible to identify: different systems interconnection and their interconnection with station design.
-By implementing the information modelling technologies, it is possible to significantly optimize the duration of projects.
-This is particularly relevant for the New Moscow area, which needs to be integrated into the transport system of the capital as soon as possible,” Anna Merkulova, The Group of Companies Mosproekt-3 CEO, said.
-“Thanks to BIM-technologies the customer and contracting organizations can in the future create detailed scheduling of calendar-network planning, determine the exact quantities and time of delivery of materials and equipment to the construction site, etc,” the Mospromproekt Company Technical Director Dmitriy Tsyupa outlined advantages of BIM-design in the expert interview with Moscow 24 TV channel
+“Over 90 % of “Slavynsky Mir” Station project documentation is made by means of information modelling technologies.
+Our experts have developed the architectural model of the object, developed entirely the engineering systems of water supply, drainage, cable routes.
+The application of BIM technologies at the stage of design and engineering enables to solve the problems which on classical drawings are practically impossible to identify: different systems interconnection and their interconnection with the station structures.
+By implementing the information modelling technologies, it is possible to significantly optimize the deadline of projects’ implementation.
+This is particularly relevant for the New Moscow area, which needs to be integrated into the transport system of the capital as soon as possible,” said Anna Merkulova, CEO of the Group of сompanies Mosproekt-3.